 Abandonment of Wells

 Any Participating Party may propose the permanent plugging and abandonment of a well that has produced Hydrocarbons (other than as a result of Production Testing) by notifying the other Participating Parties.
 Any Participating Party that fails to respond within the applicable response period shall be deemed to have approved the permanent plugging and abandonment of the well.
 If the permanent plugging and abandonment proposal is unanimously agreed to by the Participating Parties in that well, the well shall be permanently plugged and abandoned under the applicable regulations at the Cost and risk of the Participating Parties.
 If the Participating Parties do not unanimously agree to permanently plug and abandon the well, the Operator shall prepare an estimate of the Costs of the permanent plugging and abandonment of the well less the estimated salvage value of the well, as determined under Exhibit “C,” and the Participating Party desiring to permanently plug and abandon the well shall pay the Operator, for the benefit of the non-abandoning Participating Parties, its share of that estimate within thirty (30) days of its receipt of the estimate.
-If an abandoning Participating Party’s respective share of the estimated salvage value is greater than its share of the estimated Costs of the permanent plugging and abandonment, the Operator, on behalf of the non-abandoning Participating Parties, shall pay to the abandoning Participating Party a sum equal to the deficiency within thirty (30) days of the abandoning Participating Party’s receipt of the estimate.
-Each Participating Party desiring to abandon a well shall assign to each non-abandoning Participating Party in that well a portion of its Working Interest in that well and the equipment therein and the Hydrocarbon production therefrom equal to the non-abandoning Party’s Participating Interests in that well divided by the entire Participating Interests of the non-abandoning Parties in that well.
+If an abandoning Participating Party’s respective share of the estimated salvage value is greater than its share of the estimated Costs of the permanent plugging and abandonment, the Operator, on behalf of the non-abandoning Participating Parties, shall pay to the abandoning Participating Party an amount equal to the difference within thirty (30) days of the abandoning Participating Party’s receipt of the estimate.
+Each Participating Party desiring to abandon a well shall assign to each non-abandoning Participating Party in that well a portion of its Working Interest in that well and the equipment therein and the Hydrocarbon production therefrom equal to the non-abandoning Party’s Participating Interest Share in that well divided by the entire Participating Interest Share of the non-abandoning Parties in that well.
 That assignment shall be effective as of the date of the abandoning Party’s response to the well abandonment proposal.
 The abandoning Party shall assume and be liable for all obligations pertaining to that well, except liability for payments under this Article 18.1, prior to the effective date of its assignment to the non-abandoning Parties.
 The abandoning Party shall not assume and be liable for any obligations pertaining to that well, except liability for payments under this Article 18.1, as of the effective date of its assignment to the non-abandoning Parties.

 Abandonment of Equipment